PiSugar/sugar-wifi-conf/README.md

 - get wifi name, ip address, pi model
 - config wifi
-- get other custom info, e.g. CPU tempreture, CPU load
+- get other custom info, e.g. CPU tempreture, CPU load, or whatever you can get by shell
 - remote control the pi to execute shell script and get response, such as shutdown, reboot

 Tested on Raspberry Pi 3B/3B+/zero w (models with bluetooth) with Raspbian.